Nebula: Efficient, Private and Accurate Histogram Estimation: Privacy, Security, Utility and Communication Analysis

 Let $D$ and $D'$ be two neighboring input datasets such that $D'$ is obtained by removing one client's data from $D$.
+We aim to show that the view of the aggregation server satisfies (computational) $(\varepsilon,\delta)$-DP.
 We split our analysis according to two mutually exclusive events (see Figure~\ref{fig:final-output}): either the value corresponding to the extra client in $D$ is revealed (i.e., the corresponding count is greater than or equal to $\tau$), or it is not.

 \emph{Unrevealed submission.} For unrevealed submissions, the server only learns the multiplicity of submissions with the same tag.
 Let $\mathcal{Z}_{\text{Unre}}$ be the histogram of the unrevealed submissions computed as $\mathcal{Z}+\mathcal{N}$ where $\mathcal{Z}$ is the histogram of multiplicities of the ``genuine'' submissions (i.e., $\mathcal{Z}_i$ counts the number of unrevealed tags with multiplicity $i$) and $\mathcal{N}$ is the noise corresponding to the addition of dummy contributions.
 Recall that dummy data are drawn from a domain disjoint from the original domain, so adding $i$ dummies with the same tag is equivalent to adding noise of value one to the $i$-th histogram entry $\mathcal{Z}_i$.
 As $\mathcal{Z}$ does not have any multiplicity above $\tau-1$, the protocol only adds $i \in [\tau-1]$ different such contributions.
 We know that noise $\mathcal{N}$ sampled from the truncated shifted discrete Laplace distribution $\text{TSDLap}(\lambda,t)$ on $\{0,...,2t\}$ with {$\lambda=\Delta/\varepsilon_{\text{Unre}}$} and $t=\Delta+\Delta/\varepsilon_{\text{Unre}}\log(2/\delta_{\text{Unre}})$ to ensure $(\varepsilon_{\text{Unre}},\delta_{\text{Unre}})$-DP~\cite{bell2022distributed}.
 We compute the sensitivity $\Delta$ as follows.
 Removing a client's data from $D$ decreases the count of the corresponding multiplicity $i$ by one while increasing the count of multiplicity $i-1$ by one, resulting in $\mathcal{Z}$ and $\mathcal{Z}'$ (computed on $D$ and $D'$ respectively) that differ in two adjacent entries $i$ and $i-1$: